Post-Flood Updates

 We are safe, however, Hurricane Helene has destroyed almost all of my artwork.
 My work was at Trackside Studios in the River Arts District and Atomic Furnishing near the Swannanoa River and both places have been utterly devastated by flood waters.

-I've also added two additional tiers to my Patreon to commemorate all of my art that was lost to the flood waters.
+I've added two additional tiers to my Patreon to commemorate all of my art that was lost to the flood waters.

 https://patreon.com/Amyreaderartist